Who we are

 Long-term ownership

-- Systems designed to be maintained, not managed around
+• Systems designed to be maintained, not worked around

 Client relationship